Skip to main content

 20. Booking Procedure

-Your booking of this Dhaulagiri Trekking will be confirmed by email once we receive your deposit of 20% of the total trip and the signed copy of booking form and contract.
+Your booking of this Makalu Base Camp Trekking will be confirmed by email once we receive your deposit of 20% of the total trip and the signed copy of booking form and contract.
 The balance is due no later than two months prior to departure.
 If you book a tour less than 2 months prior to departure, you must send the full payment within 7 days of confirmation by us.

 22. Cancellation Policy